UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

    Drawbacks

    - Conda cannot use already install packages from the Python modules and libraries already installed, and hence installs them anyway
    - Conda is therefore known for creating **many** *small* files.
-Your diskspace is not only limited in GB, but also in number of files (typically ``300000`` in $HOME).
+Your disk space is not only limited in GB, but also in number of files (typically ``300000`` in $HOME).
    - Check your disk usage and quota limit
        - Do a ``conda clean -a`` once in a while to remove unused and unnecessary files

 .. tip::

-   - The conda environemnts inclusing many small files are by default stored in ``~/.conda`` folder that is in your $HOME directory with limited storage.
+   - The conda environments including many small files are by default stored in ``~/.conda`` folder that is in your $HOME directory with limited storage.
    - Move your ``.conda`` directory to your project folder and make a soft link to it from ``$HOME``
    - Do the following (``mkdir -p`` ignores error output and will not recreate another folder if it already exists):
         - (replace what is inside ``<>`` with relevant path)

    - Solution 1

       This works nicely if you have several projects.
-Then you can change these varables according to what you are currently working with.
+Then you can change these variables according to what you are currently working with.

       .. code-block:: bash